taliaqaiser1/tswd-portfolio/visualizing-government-debt.md

 We see that no shocking patterns pop-up for all these countries, we might  need to do a deeper dive into the 7 chosen countries to see if we can come up with some patterns.

 ## Part 3: Debt-to-GDP ratio 1995-2021 of selected countries
+The government debt of countries in 2021 is shown in the next visualization, with 7 highlighted countries:
+1. Canada
+2. Germany
+3. United Kingdom
+4. United States
+5. Italy
+6. Japan
+7. France
 We can see that over-time the debt-to-GDP ratio for Japan has increased considerably as compared to other countries.
 We see a sharp rise in debt-to-GDP ratio for all the 7 countries in 2020.
 We might attribute this to COVID-19 pandemic but further analysis needs to be done to see if a pattern really exists.

 <div class="flourish-embed flourish-chart" data-src="visualisation/14983401"><script src="https://public.flourish.studio/resources/embed.js"></script></div>